ssmirr/appdev-chapters/continuous-delivery.md

 This will unlock powerful workflows wherein you can give and get continuous feedback on in-progress features every time you push a commit, even from non-technical stakeholders.
 Let's get started!

 If you want to follow along, you can set up a workspace with any application that's ready to be deployed, even if it's a brand new one.
-I'll be using [industrial-auth-1](https://github.com/appdev-projects/industrial-auth-1).
+I'll be using a repository that I created using the [minimal-heroku template](https://github.com/appdev-projects/minimal-heroku/generate).

 ## A deeper dive into Git remotes